 The water crisis in Flint, Michigan is one the worst government debacles in recent memory, yet it is something of a footnote in US political discourse, especially to British observers.
 For 50 years, the people of Flint received their water supply from Lake Huron, one of the five Great Lakes.
-On April 25th 2014, the state government switched the water source to Flint River, saving £5 million dollars for the city budget.
+On April 25th 2014, however, the state government switched the water source to the Flint River, saving five million dollars for the city budget.

-Outside of this feud is some narrative baggage in the slightly bloated two-hour running time.
-Scenes of Alec Baldwin meeting locals do nothing to advance the film’s investigation, amounting to little more than a bit of star power.
+The second half of the documentary sees a clash between Prof Marc Edwards of Virginia Tech University and Scott Smith, a ‘citizen scientist’ allied with actor Mark Ruffalo and his misguided Water Defense project.
+Edwards, the real scientist of the pair, is proven right as Smith eventually lays his pseudoscience bare – another American charlatan in the age of ‘alternative facts’.
+There is some narrative baggage outside of this feud.
+For example, scenes of Alec Baldwin meeting locals do nothing to advance the film’s investigation, amounting to little more than a bit of star power.
 It’s wrapped up rather suddenly, too, but that is to be expected in a documentary covering an ongoing event.
 In any case, Baxter has done a great service to the people of Flint, highlighting that without checks, balances and demands for accountability, the most basic tenets of developed societies can crumble.

 Flint: Who Can You Trust is available to watch on BBC iPlayer from Wednesday, December 2nd.